protocol

 to seconds from the epoch mod 10^7

-the file argument is a filename or list of filenames to read.
+The files argument is a filename (a string) or sequence of filenames to read.

 First the current directory is searched for the file, and then TOPPAR